NeuracoreAI/neuracore/examples/README.md

 **NOTE: Before running this example:**
 - Collect a dataset following the example: [Data Collection](#data-collection)

-Now that you have some data, navigate to [https://neuracore.app/dashboard/training](https://neuracore.app/dashboard/training) to launch a training run on your newly collected data.
+Now that you have some data, navigate to "Data" tab in the Neuracore Dashboard to launch a training run on your newly collected data.

 Alternatively, you can launch training runs from the python API: